huggingface/optimum-benchmark/README.md

-# Optimum-Benchmark (🚧 WIP 🚧)
+# Optimum-Benchmark

-## The Goal

-A repository aiming to create a universal benchmarking utility for any model on [HuggingFace's Hub](https://huggingface.co/models) supporting [Optimum](https://github.com/huggingface/optimum)'s [inference](https://github.com/huggingface/optimum#accelerated-inference) & [training](https://github.com/huggingface/optimum#accelerated-training), optimizations & quantizations, on different backends & hardwares (OnnxRuntime, Intel Neural Compressor, OpenVINO, Habana Gaudi Processor (HPU), etc).
+Optimum-Benchmark is a unified multi-backend utility for benchmarking `transformers`, `diffusers`, `peft` and `timm` models with [Optimum](https://github.com/huggingface/optimum)'s optimizations & quantization, for [inference](https://github.com/huggingface/optimum#accelerated-inference) & [training](https://github.com/huggingface/optimum#accelerated-training), on different backends & hardwares (OnnxRuntime, Intel Neural Compressor, OpenVINO, Habana Gaudi Processor (HPU), etc).

-The experiment management and tracking is handled using [hydra](https://hydra.cc/) from the command line with minimum configuration changes and maximum flexibility (inspired by [tune](https://github.com/huggingface/tune)).
+The experiment management and tracking is handled using [hydra](https://hydra.cc/) which allows for simple cli with minimum configuration changes and maximum flexibility (inspired by [tune](https://github.com/huggingface/tune)).

 ## Motivation

-- Many users would want to know how their chosen model performs in terms of latency & throughput before deploying it to production.
+- Many hardware vendors would want to know how their hardware performs compared to others on the same models.
-- Many hardware vendors would want to know how their hardware performs on different models and how it compares to other hardware.
+- Many HF users would want to know how their chosen model performs in terms of latency, throughput, memory usage, energy consumption, etc.
-- Optimum offers a lot of hardware and backend specific optimizations that can be applied to models and improve their performance, but it might be hard to know which ones to use if you don't know a lot about your hardware.
-It's also hard to estimate how much these optimizations will improve the performance before training your model or downloading it from the hub and applying them.
+- Optimum offers a lot of hardware and backend specific optimizations & quantization schemas that can be applied to models and improve their performance.
-- Benchmarks depend heavily on many factors, like the machine/hardware/os/releases etc, but these details are not put forward with the results.
-And that makes most of the benchmarks available or published, not very useful for decision making.
+- Benchmarks depend heavily on many factors, like input/hardware/releases/etc, but most don't report these factors (e.g. comparing an A100 to an RTX 3090 on a singleton batch).
 - [...]

 ## Features

-Benchmarks:

-- [x] Inference and Training benchmarks.
-- [x] Latency and throughput tracking (default)
-- [x] Peak memory tracking (`benchmark.memory=true`)
-- [x] Energy and carbon emissions estimation (`benchmark.energy=true`)
-- [x] Input shapes control (e.g. `benchmark.input_shapes.batch_size=8`)
-- [x] Forward and Generation pass control (e.g. `benchmark.generate.max_new_tokens=100`, `benchmark.forward.num_images_per_prompt=4`)
-- [x] Training warmup steps (`benchmark.warmup_steps=20`)

-Backends:
+`optimum-benchmark` allows you to run benchmarks with no code and minimal user input, just specify:

+- The device to use (e.g. `cuda`).
+- The type of benchmark (e.g. `training`)
+- The backend to run on (e.g. `onnxruntime`).
+- The model name or path (e.g. `bert-base-uncased`)
+- And optionally, the model's task (e.g. `text-classification`).

+Everything else is either optional or inferred from the model's name or path.

+### Supported Backends/Dvices

 - [x] Pytorch backend for CPU
 - [x] Pytorch backend for CUDA